HDFGroup/hdf-rest-api/AclOps/GET_ACLs.rst

 acls
 ^^^^
 A JSON list that contains one element for each user specified in the ACL.
-The elements will be JSON object that describe the users acces permisions.
+The elements will be JSON objects that describe each user's access permissions.
-Subkeys of the element are are:
+The subkeys of each element are:

 userName: the userid of the user ('default' for the default access)

-create: A boolean flag that indicated if the user is authorized to create new resources
+create: A boolean flag that indicates if the user is authorized to create new resources

-delete: A boolean flag that indicated if the user is authorized to delete resources
+delete: A boolean flag that indicates if the user is authorized to delete resources

-read: A boolean flag that indicated if the user is authorized to read (GET) resources
+read: A boolean flag that indicates if the user is authorized to read (GET) resources

-update: A boolean flag that indicated if the user is authorized to update resources
+update: A boolean flag that indicates if the user is authorized to update resources

-readACL: A boolean flag that indicated if the user is authorized to read the object's ACL
+readACL: A boolean flag that indicates if the user is authorized to read the object's ACL

-updateACL: A boolean flag that indicated if the user is authorized to update the object's ACL
+updateACL: A boolean flag that indicates if the user is authorized to update the object's ACL

 hrefs